 Named Midwife/Professional SGC supervised by the Designated Nurse CCG Named Doctor SGC supervised by the Designated Doctor CCG Specialist Safeguarding Practitioner supervised by the Named Midwife/Professional CoCH IDVA Supervised by the Named Midwife Professional The Named Doctor leads on ensuring 4 annual Paediatric Safeguarding Children Peer Review sessions for Pediatricians, Paediatric Nursing staff, and AED staff.
 Formal Safeguarding Children Clinical Supervision (face to face sessions to review individual cases) All Community staff who are or are likely to carry a case load where a child may be subject to safeguarding procedures sign a supervision agreement that is reviewed every 3 years.
 Staff are allocated to an NSPCC accredited trained supervisor from the CoCH safeguarding children team.
 Staff will include Community Paediatric nursing and therapy staff and community midwives.
 Once a case has been added to the safeguarding children team case load, the staff member will meet with their allocated supervisor regularly in accordance with the case until the service user is discharged from CoCH services care.
 This ensures that the concerns are being managed appropriately and that the CoCH staff involved are engaging appropriately and working together with other agencies to address the needs and reduce any risk to the child/ unborn baby/baby when born and to any other children in the family.
 All safeguarding children supervision is recorded for future reference if required.
 When an unborn baby is born that has been on the CoCH safeguarding children case load a multi-agency discharge planning meeting will take place before the baby is transferred from hospital to community care to ensure there is a clear focus on the case until discharge from CoCH services completely.
-Total number of formal (sit down face to face meeting to review an individual case load) Safeguarding children clinical supervision sessions provided to CoCH staff by the CoCH safeguarding children team 292.
-This is slightly less than the previous year and the decrease is as a result of a concerted effort to free up time to spend on other important tasks.
-However, the figures depict at least 730 hours spent with individual staff members to review individual cases.
-In addition safeguarding children clinical supervision is available to all CoCH staff whenever they need advice.
-Advice/Support given outside of the formal supervision pathway is termed one off safeguarding children clinical supervision; this is also recorded in case of need for future reference.
-The Safeguarding Children Team will always welcome requests for advice and support no matter how minor the issue may appear to the staff member.
+Total number of formal (sit down face to face meeting to review an individual case load) Safeguarding children clinical supervision sessions provided to CoCH staff by the CoCH safeguarding children team 304.
+This is slightly more than the previous year and equates to at least 608 hours spent with individual staff members to review individual cases.
+In addition safeguarding children clinical supervision is given to CoCH staff whenever they telephone the team to discuss a concern and each and every call is given the utmost attention.
+There has been an increase in the formal supervision sessions when compared to the last reporting period.